AquasTrade/aquastrade-contracts/docs/DEPLOYMENT_EUROPA_MULTISIG.md

      * the ABI from https://github.com/skalenetwork/config-controller/releases
      * the Address of ConfigController `0xD2002000000000000000000000000000000000D2`
      * call `addToWhitelist(0xc7dfdc89093e6b6c9f8d81329f09ec5c73c6a855)`
-   * Note: in hindsight I should have done this from the L1 side because MSW is a pain.
+   * Note: in hindsight I could have done this from the L1 side because MSW is a pain.

 4. Create additional multisig wallets and wallets used for management and controlling ruby